TheSilvered/nest/README.md

 A programming language with no keywords.

-**This programming language is still in early development and is heavily unstable.
+**This programming language is still in development and can be unstable.
 Beta versions are not properly tested and might crash unexpectedly.**

 ## Features